ysshz-ns/nat64/README.md

 # NAT64: A minimalistic NAT64 Server for Linux

-NAT64 is a minimalistic NAT64 server designed for Linux systems, enabling the forwarding of IPv6 TCP traffic to IPv4.
+NAT64 is a minimalistic NAT64 server designed for Linux systems, enabling the forwarding of IPv6 TCP/UDP traffic to IPv4.

 ## **Table of Contents**